arnoblalam/iron_mq_haskell/README.md

 queues :: Client -> QueueSummary
 queues client
 ```
-returns list of queue names available to the client
+returns list of queue names available to the client.

 we get a specific queue by name: